Courtesy of Pepper Givens

 One of the biggest things making your blog or website less marketable is a lack of appealing space for advertisers.
 If you’ve been wondering why your site is getting a nice amount of traffic, but advertisers aren’t quick to bite, then it could be because the theme or layout of your website does not support appealing space for ads.

 Make sure that you leave enough room on your site for ads to fit in an aesthetically pleasing way, and see that your site design is not so busy that it could potentially detract from an advertiser’s paid space.

 3. Think about the 3-second eye scan.

 Most web designers now know that most web users spend about a second or two scanning a web page before clicking away.
-In order to make the most effective re-design of your website possible, you have to know how people are scanning your website and how to use that to your benefit.
+You have to know how people are scanning your website to make the most effective re-design of your website possible.

 Most users scan a web page at the top, from left to right, then quickly down the left side.
 If you want to grab attention, put all of the most important information on the top header and along the left side.
 This is also a good place for high-quality ads.

 4. Limit unnecessary text.

 This is a big one.
 But, unfortunately, way too many webmasters miss out on this simple quick-fix.
 By limiting the amount of small text of your webpages, you make them much more user friendly, to-the-point, and easy on the eyes.